-President of Poland stripped Zelensky of an order over the glorification of the UPA
+President of Poland strips Zelensky of state honor over UPA glorification

 2824

-22:27
+19 June 22:27

-Karol Nawrocki stated that naming a Ukrainian Armed Forces unit after the UPA goes beyond Ukraine's internal affairs.
+Karol Nawrocki said that assigning the name of the UPA to a Ukrainian military unit goes beyond Ukraine’s internal affairs.

-According to him, "the facts are that at least 100,000 Polish citizens were killed by the UPA in Volhynia, Eastern Galicia, Lublin, and Subcarpathia simply because they were Poles, Jews, or members of other minorities; among the victims were residents of villages and towns, entire families, women, children, and the elderly."
+According to him, “the facts are that at least 100,000 Polish citizens were killed by the UPA in Volhynia, Eastern Galicia, Lublin, and Subcarpathia simply because they were Poles, Jews, or members of other minorities.
+Among the victims were residents of villages and towns, entire families, women, children, and the elderly.”

 “In the European family, one cannot glorify bandits and murderers who killed women and children,” he added.

-At the same time, according to Nawrocki, his position "is not directed against the Ukrainian people" and "does not change the strategic direction of Poland's security policy."
-"Supporting Ukraine in its resistance to Russia and the bandit Vladimir Putin is Poland's goal," he emphasized.
+At the same time, according to Nawrocki, his position “is not directed against the Ukrainian people” and “does not change the strategic direction of Poland’s security policy.”
+“Supporting Ukraine in its resistance to Russia and the bandit Vladimir Putin is Poland’s goal,” he stressed.

 If you notice an error, select the required text and press Ctrl+Enter or Submit an error to report it to the editors.